-Kevin (ISAC Fall 19 Intake) is an English teacher at South China Business College of GDUFS.
+Kevin (ISAC Fall 2019 Intake) is from Bellevue, WA, USA.
+He is now an English teacher at South China Business College of GDUFS.
 He has been teaching at the college since Sept.
 2019.

 As for my education, I attended Southern Illinois University and graduated with a B.S. in University Studies and minor in Philosophy and a B.A. in English creative writing.
 After graduation, I moved to Seattle, Washington and worked for many well-known tech companies such as Microsoft, Amazon and Nintendo just to name a few.
 Though the salary was decent, I still wasn’t fulfilled because the work hours were constrictive and enveloped much of my free time.
 I knew there was more to life than work.